 Today we’re told 97% of climate scientists agree that the science is “settled” on climate change.
-Not only is this sham “consensus” based on a tiny percentage of scientists who bothered to respond to a carefully worded survey.
-It also ignores the 700 climate scientists, 31,000 American scientists and 48% of US meteorologists who say there is no evidence that humans are causing dangerous climate change.
+This sham “consensus” is based on 75 of 77 scientists who were selected from a 2010 survey that went to 10,257 scientists.
+It ignores the 700 climate scientists, 31,000 American scientists and 48% of US meteorologists who say there is no evidence that humans are causing dangerous climate change.

 More important, science is not a popularity contest or a matter of votes.
 As Galileo and Einstein demonstrated, one scientist who is right, and can prove it with evidence, trumps hundreds who have nothing but models, old paradigms, scary headlines and government cash to support their hypotheses.

-Nebraskan (and other) researchers must end their hide-bound focus on human causes – and start working to understand all the complex, interrelated factors behind global climate changes and cycles.
+Nebraskan and other researchers should end their focus on human causes – and start working to understand all the complex, interrelated factors behind global climate changes and cycles.
 Government financiers and policy makers must do likewise.
 Our future well-being depends on it.

-____________Paul Driessen is senior policy advisor for the Committee For A Constructive Tomorrow (www.CFACT.org) and author of Eco-Imperialism: Green power - Black death.
+****************************Paul Driessen is senior policy advisor for the Committee For A Constructive Tomorrow (www.CFACT.org) and author of Eco-Imperialism: Green power - Black death.
 Dennis Mitchell, CPA/QEP, has been professionally involved in environmental and tax compliance, monitoring and education for 40 years and is an avid student of climate change.
-They will discuss harassment of CAGW skeptics in a future article.